TaygaHoshi/tt-project/Classes/Soldier.md

 		Additionally, you can spend 1 stamina to #TODO.

 **Armor Specialization 2**
-	Choose an armor weight category.
-You get the following benefits while wearing an armor in that category.
+	You increase your effectiveness further while wearing the armor weight you specialized in.
 	Robes and light armor:
 		#TODO
 	Adventurer armor and heavy armor:
 		#TODO

 **Favored Weapon Expertise**
 	If you roll a 9 for a precision roll for a weapon attack with your favored weapon, you can convert this attack to a critical hit by using 2 stamina.